Next Start

 Collision estimators, also known as auto body estimators, lead customers through the process of getting their vehicle repaired after an accident.
 They act as the liaison between the customer, insurance company and parts vendors to ensure the repair process goes smoothly and is completed correctly.

-When someone takes their car in for a repair after an accident, a collision estimator is often the first person they will come in contact with.
+When someone takes their car in for a repair after an accident, a collision estimator is often the first person they will meet.
 The estimator will analyze the car, talk through the damage with the customer and will differentiate between the damage done to the car in the accident and prior condition of the vehicle.

 A good estimator acknowledges that when customers come in with their damaged vehicle, it’s one of their worst days.
 This requires estimators to have empathy and strong communication skills as they work with the customer one-on-one to get them through a tough situation.
 It’s their role to be the voice of the company and demonstrate exceptional customer service skills every step of the way.